Felicity Baker

 Psychological self-care

-Take time to check in with yourself, reflect on how you are feeling and put in place a strategy to manage difficult emotions or ways of coping that you recognise have negative unintended consequences either for yourself or for others
+1. Take a moment to check in with yourself, reflect on how you are feeling and put in place a strategy to manage difficult emotions or unhelpful coping

-Set yourself some new challenges.
-Perhaps learning a new language or to play an instrument.
+2. Set yourself some new challenges.
 What are those exciting new activities or hobbies that you have been putting off for years?
 Maybe now is the time to have a go

-Read!
+3. Read!
 Research shows we are reading less and this has been linked with the rise in use of technology.
-Perhaps revisit one of your favourite authors or join an online book club
+Perhaps revisit one of your favourite authors or join a book club

 Physical self-care

-Exercise regularly.
+2. Exercise regularly.
 We hear this a lot but it can be difficult to do.
-Try finding an activity that you enjoy, or that you can do with a friend will mke you more likely to want to do it regularly.
+Try finding an activity that you enjoy, or one that you can do with a friend.
+This will make it easier to do regularly.

 Spiritual self-care